 When We Fish for King Salmon

-The peak fishing season for king salmon can occur any time in the month of July.
+Outside of our King Camp (noted above), the peak fishing season for king salmon can occur any time in the month of July.
 Several factors such as weather, ocean conditions, and river temp have a big impact on when they arrive.
 We usually see several “peak” tides during the month of July – typically, one on the 4th, 9th-11th, 15th, and 21st.
 We have had years when our 12 rod total for the lodge on the last day of the season is over 100 kings!
 We see the largest kings come into the river system towards the later part of the month.

 Suggested Fishing Gear

 King Salmon are targeted on both conventional and fly fishing gear.
 The kings prefer the channels in the river to hold in and use as a travel corridor.
 We swing flies much like steelhead fishing using flies representing herring and squid which make up most of their diet.
 We use both single and double handed rods with appropriate sink tip lines to get down near the bottom.
 Some of our favorite flies are the “squidro”, prom dress, and the intruder style flies.
 These flies are the staple in our arsenal and we use them all in either chartreuse/blue combinations or pink/orange combos.